sentientglitch/sentientglitch/README.md

 ☆ i like to sit around and make skins lol

-☆ im a big pokemon fan and i like pokepastas
+☆ im a big pokemon fan and i like pokepastas (snow on mt silver i love alot)

+☆ i like ethan/gold alot !!!!!!!

 ☆ red (pokemon) selfshipper - nonsharing so doubles dni thank youu ^^